fuller-labtools/dexadipo-ai/README.md

 mouseB.png
 ```
 #### Configure DEXAdipo_inference.py
-Set new_img_size to match the resolution used for the released models (typically:
+Set new_img_size to match the resolution used for the released models, typically:
 - new_img_size = (512, 512)

 - To predict SUBQ using the pretrained model: